RichardHightower/datarepo/README.md

 ```

 The data repo has a similar feature in its DataRepoBuilder.build(...) method for specifying subclasses.
-This allows you to seemlessly query fields form subclasses and classes in the same repo or searchable collection.
+This allows you to seemless query fields form subclasses and classes in the same repo or searchable collection.

-I have toyed with the idea for making the subclass support automatic.
-I have not yet as it might impact the performance.
-I have some ideas how to do this that will failover to a more expensive thing once the fast use case does not work.
-It is an extension by exception which is sort of a design no-no, but might make sense in the performance critical space.